stringfestdata/advanced_analytics_excel_video_course/README.md

-Resources for tbe Advanced Analytics in Excel video course
+Resources for Advanced Analytics in Excel video course (O'Reilly)